Raxuis/artaorea/README.md

 ## :memo: License

-This project is under license from MIT.
+This project is under license from Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 For more details, see the [LICENSE](LICENSE.md) file.

 Made with :heart: by <a href="https://github.com/Raxuis" target="_blank">Raphaël</a>